 Nicola frequently deals with issues that are technically and legally complex and is experienced in the cross examination of expert witnesses.
-She regularly appears in the County Court, High Court and in arbitrations and has been led in the Court of Appeal.
+She regularly appears in trials and interlocutory hearings in the High Court and in arbitrations and has been led in the Court of Appeal.

 Nicola is instructed in a wide range of professional liability matters, particularly in claims involving construction professionals, solicitors and surveyors and those linked to property damage.
 She frequently acts and advises in high value cases and is experienced in the cross examination of expert witnesses.

 In the latest edition of Legal 500 Nicola is recommended as a leading junior for Professional Negligence and is described as “exceptional”.

 - Acting as junior counsel for the defendant contractor/Pt 20 claimant in a multi-million pound claim concerning the design and installation of allegedly defective cladding at four hotel sites across the UK.